-When standing in a flooded basement or when you have just experienced the devastation a house or office fire can cause, hiring the first restoration company you find could prove disastrous.
-In an industry that is unregulated, you will want to do your homework before hiring a contractor.
-There are many carpet cleaning companies who claim to be a restoration company when, in fact, they really are just a carpet cleaning company.
+When standing in a flooded basement or after experiencing the devastation of a house or office fire, hiring the first restoration company you find or your insurance company’s restoration company could prove disastrous.
+In an unregulated industry like damage restoration, you must do your homework before hiring a contractor.
+For example, there are many carpet cleaning companies who claim to be a restoration company when, in fact, they really are just a carpet cleaning company.
+Owning a wet/vac does not make you a restoration company.
 Construction companies think they can perform restoration work but do not have the training and expertise it takes to be a restoration company.
 Restoration means to “bring something back to an earlier and better condition”, not “rip out and replace” as most construction companies like to do.

 When hiring a restoration company, first be certain they are I.I.C.R.C.
 (Institute of Inspection Cleaning and Restoration Certification) certified technicians in water damage and/or fire damage.
 The restoration professional should be able to present an identification card listing their certifications.
-Ask what their rating is on Angie’s List and/or with the Better Business Bureau.
-Not asking these simple questions could make a bad situation MUCH worse.
+Ask for their rating on Angie’s List and/or with the Better Business Bureau.
+Forgetting these simple questions could make a bad situation MUCH worse.